Bite wound

 Further veterinary measures

 The veterinarian can assess the type of injury.
-Sometimes they are relatively trivial injuries where local treatment and antibiotic care along with pain medication are sufficient.
+Sometimes they are relatively trivial injuries where local treatment and antibiotic care as well as pain medication are sufficient.

-However, a large proportion of bite injuries require surgical treatment under general anesthesia, as bruising can lead to dead tissue in depth or injuries to joints, tendons, and ligaments.
+However, a large proportion of bite wounds require surgical treatment under general anesthesia, as bruises have led to dead tissue in the depth or injuries to joints, tendons and ligaments.

-In addition to appropriate care, the veterinarian will also keep tetanus risk in mind.
+In addition to appropriate care, the veterinarian will also keep an eye on the risk of tetanus.

 Prognosis and aftercare